cckmwong-data/trading_SP500/README.md

 ## Results Summary

-The ARIMA–GARCH strategy posted a **Sharpe ratio above 1** (1.26) during the COVID-19 pandemic period, indicating strong risk-adjusted performance.
-In contrast, the Buy-and-Hold benchmark exhibited a **negative Sharpe ratio**, implying that its return over the same window was below the risk-free rate on a volatility-adjusted basis.
+The ARIMA–GARCH strategy posted a high Sharpe ratio above 1 during the COVID-19 pandemic period between Mar 2020 to Mar 2022, indicating strong risk-adjusted performance.
+In contrast, the Buy-and-Hold benchmark exhibited a a very low negative Sharpe ratio, implying that its return over the same window was below the risk-free rate on a volatility-adjusted basis.

 ### Reason for Sharpe Divergence